ltagliaferri/dh-rutgers/Week-6/how-to-install-python-macos.md

 # How To Install Python 3 and Set Up a Local Programming Environment on macOS

 Python is a versatile programming language that can be used for many different programming projects.
 First published in 1991 with a name inspired by the British comedy group Monty Python, the development team wanted to make Python a language that was fun to use.
-Easy to set up, and written in a relatively straightforward style with immediate feedback on errors, Python is a great choice for beginners and experienced developers alike.
+Python is a great choice for beginners and experienced developers alike.
 Python 3 is the most current version of the language and is considered to be the future of Python.

 This tutorial will guide you through installing Python 3 on your local macOS machine and setting up a programming environment via the command line.